 One of the main reasons for the introduction of the GDPR is to create greater consistency as to the way data protection is dealt with across different EU states.
 This does not mean, however, that there will not be local rules to follow in certain circumstances.

 EU Member States will still have leeway to introduce different rules and regulations in some areas.
 This is why some research on the specific rules applicable in the country where your business is based will be necessary.

 GDPR does not outlaw the use of cold emailing entirely, but your business or organisation cannot send random sales emails to a random selection of people.
 If it does so, it runs the risk of being penalized.

 If you want to use cold emailing, you need to think carefully about who you are sending the emails too, as well as the relevance of the content.
 They must only be sent to people who could reasonably be assumed to find the content useful, for example due to their job title or business area.
 Certain other requirements also need to be satisfied.

 - The topic of the email must be clearly identified.

-- The sender must be able to be clearly identified.
+- The sender must be clearly identifiable.

-If the above requirements are not met, it’s possible that the business or organisation could be found to be non-compliant with GDPR, and fines and other sanctions could be imposed.
+If the above requirements are not met, it is possible that the business or organisation could be found to be non-compliant with GDPR, and fines and other sanctions could be imposed.